FlyingSaturn/btechtards-awards/README.md

 # Mathematical Perspective

 We were using 1/(FACTOR^n) for our needs.
 Basically, we were adding (FACTOR^(-n)).
 Notice that the initial value wasn't 1, it was .5.
 Otherwise, the infinite geometric series would have converged to 2.
 But converges to 1.
+(Man, humans INDEED think in terms of multiplication, not addition)

 Therefore, in the GP, a = 1*(1/r).
 While calculating the series, we get

 (1 * (1/r)) / (1 - 1/r)